Trapping Regions for Quadratic Systems with Generalized Lossless Nonlinearities: Trapping Region Analysis

-Technical results of the proposed analysis as well as the associated numerical framework for computing the trapping ellipsoids are discussed in this section.
-We first establish the condition for which a trapping region exists under the generalized lossless constraint. \begin{theorem} Consider system \eqref{eq:Quadsys_shift_coordinates} where the quadratic term $Q$ satisfies the generalized lossless constraint for a matrix $S \succ 0$.
-The system admits a trapping region if there exists $m \in \mathbb{R}^n$ such that $S L(m) + L^\mathrm{T}(m) S \prec 0$. \end{theorem} \begin{proof} Consider energy function $V(y) = y^\mathrm{T} P y$ with $P \succ 0$ and define $q(t) := Q(y(t))$ to simplify notations.
+We first establish the condition for which a trapping region exists under the generalized lossless constraint. \begin{theorem} Consider system \eqref{eq:Quadsys_shift_coordinates} where the quadratic term $Q$ satisfies the generalized lossless constraint for a matrix $S > 0$.
+The system admits a trapping region if there exists $m \in \mathbb{R}^n$ such that $S L(m) + L^\top(m) S < 0$. \end{theorem} \begin{proof} Consider energy function $V(y) = y^\top P y$ with $P > 0$ and define $q(t) := Q(y(t))$ to simplify notations.
 Taking the derivative of the energy function along the trajectories of system \eqref{eq:Quadsys_shift_coordinates} yields

 Existence of a (global) trapping region necessitates $\dot{V}(y) <0$ globally outside the trapping region.
-Thus, the cubic terms $y^\mathrm{T}(t) P q(t)$ and $q^\mathrm{T}(t) P y(t)$ in the above expression should exactly equate to zero.
-To this end, recall that $Q$ is generalized lossless with respect to $S \succ 0$ by assumption.
-Hence, if $P= S$ then we have $y^\mathrm{T}(t) P q(t) = q^\mathrm{T}(t) P y(t) = 0$ (cf. Definition \ref{definition:lossless_nonlinearity}) and the energy derivative becomes
+Thus, the cubic terms $y^\top(t) P q(t)$ and $q^\top(t) P y(t)$ in the above expression should exactly equate to zero.
+To this end, recall that $Q$ is generalized lossless with respect to $S > 0$ by assumption.
+Hence, if $P = S$ then we have $y^\top(t) P q(t) = q^\top(t) P y(t) = 0$ (cf. Definition \ref{definition:lossless_nonlinearity}) and the energy derivative becomes